aerospike/aerospike-client-python/doc/aerospike.rst

 .. py:function:: client(config)

     Creates a new instance of the Client class.
-This client can :meth:`~aerospike.Client.connect` to the cluster and perform operations against it, such as :meth:`~aerospike.Client.put` and
+This client can :meth:`Client.connect` to the cluster and perform operations against it, such as :meth:`Client.put` and
-    :meth:`~aerospike.Client.get` records.
+    :meth:`Client.get` records.

-    This is a wrapper function which calls the constructor for the :class:`~aerospike.Client` class.
+    This is a wrapper function which calls the constructor for the :class:`Client` class.
     The client may also be constructed by calling the constructor directly.

     :param dict config: the client's configuration.